A Tutorial Introduction to Gleam -- Part 2

 To illustrate, let’s make a function that returns a list of all prime numbers

-.
+between 1 and n.
 This is a fun recursive example because there is a

 well-known looping algorithm that supports it (The Sieve of